castorini/anserini/docs/regressions/regressions-dl21-passage-splade-pp-sd.md

 **Model**: SPLADE++ CoCondenser-SelfDistil

-This page describes baseline experiments, integrated into Anserini's regression testing framework, on the [TREC 2021 Deep Learning Track passage ranking task](https://trec.nist.gov/data/deep2021.html) using the MS MARCO V2 Passage Corpus.
+This page describes baseline experiments, integrated into Anserini's regression testing framework, on the [TREC 2021 Deep Learning Track passage ranking task](https://trec.nist.gov/data/deep2021.html) using the MS MARCO V2 passage corpus.
 Here, we cover experiments with the [SPLADE++ CoCondenser-SelfDistil](https://huggingface.co/naver/splade-cocondenser-selfdistil) model, described in the following paper:

 > Thibault Formal, Carlos Lassance, Benjamin Piwowarski, and Stéphane Clinchant.
 [From Distillation to Hard Negative Sampling: Making Sparse Neural IR Models More Effective.](https://dl.acm.org/doi/10.1145/3477495.3531857) _Proceedings of the 45th International ACM SIGIR Conference on Research and Development in Information Retrieval_, pages 2353–2359.

+For additional instructions on working with the MS MARCO V2 passage corpus, refer to [this page](../../docs/experiments-msmarco-v2.md).

 Note that the NIST relevance judgments provide far more relevant passages per topic, unlike the "sparse" judgments provided by Microsoft (these are sometimes called "dense" judgments to emphasize this contrast).
-For additional instructions on working with the MS MARCO V2 Passage Corpus, refer to [this page](../../docs/experiments-msmarco-v2.md).

 The exact configurations for these regressions are stored in [this YAML file](../../src/main/resources/regression/dl21-passage-splade-pp-sd.yaml).
 Note that this page is automatically generated from [this template](../../src/main/resources/docgen/templates/dl21-passage-splade-pp-sd.template) as part of Anserini's regression pipeline, so do not modify this page directly; modify the template instead.